hyperledger/firefly-tokens-erc1155/README.md

 Setting `RETRY_CONDITION` to `""` disables retries.
 Setting `RETRY_MAX_ATTEMPTS` to `-1` causes it to retry indefinitely.

 Note, the token connector will make a total of `RETRY_MAX_ATTEMPTS` + 1 calls for a given retryable call (1 original attempt and `RETRY_MAX_ATTEMPTS` retries)

+## TLS

+Mutual TLS can be enabled by providing three environment variables:

+- `TLS_CA`
+- `TLS_CERT`
+- `TLS_KEY`

+Each should be a path to a file on disk.
+Providing all three environment variables will result in a token connector running with TLS enabled, and requiring all clients to provide client certificates signed by the certificate authority.